Let's take a deep dive into FULLY Managed & Managed IT Services

 Not all businesses have the resources to build an entire team of IT experts in order to cover all of their IT needs.
 Especially smaller or mid-sized companies.
 To stay competitive and accommodate their growing technology needs, many companies are looking look into other solutions such as fully managed service.

-But, there is lots of information out there, and Managed Services and Managed Service Providers can vary widely, from Fully Managed Service to Managed Cybersecurity to Co-Managed Services, so we put together this FAQ to help guide you through the world of Managed IT Services.
+There is lots of information out there, and Managed Services and Managed Service Providers can vary widely, from Fully Managed Service to Managed Cybersecurity to Co-Managed Services, so Auxiom has put together this FAQ to help guide you through the world of Managed IT Services.

 As used in the technology industry, the term “managed services” has a precise meaning, particularly for companies who call themselves Managed Service Providers (or MSPs).